wp-plugins/jquery-archive-list-widget/readme.txt

 * Show posts under months:  show post's title under months.
 * Only expand/reduce by clicking the symbol: select if animations start when click the link or just the bullet.
 * Exclude categories: Select the categories to exclude.
+* Post type: Lets you choose the custom types besides posts.

 == Frequently Asked Questions ==